sylvinus/regexp-bypass/README.md

  Supported with byPassProgUnmatchable           49 (0.06%)
 ```

-Note that the supported total will grow when we add support for capturing groups and multi-step unanchored patterns.
+Note: the supported total will grow to 55% when we add support for capturing groups.

 ## What is missing currently but could be done in the scope of this proposal